-In the event that we discover the use of forced/child labour in our supply chain we will work with the supplier to rectify the situation.
+If we discover the use of forced/child labour in our supply chain we will work with the supplier to rectify the situation.
 If the suppliers do not comply, we end our relationship with that supplier and, if necessary, advise local authorities of any breaches.